 Associations and Publications

 Mr. Larson is an active member of the Los Angeles County Bar Association, Association of Southern California Defense Counsel and Defense Research Institute.
-He is and has been a contributing editor for the California chapters of Tort Liability Desk Reference (2000-present), Product Liability Desk Reference (1998-present), and Business Torts: A Fifty-State Guide (2019), each of which is published annually by CCH Incorporated; managing editors Mort F. Daller and Nicholas Daller.
+He is and has been a contributing editor for the California chapters of Tort Liability Desk Reference (2000-present), Product Liability Desk Reference (1998-present), and Business Torts: A Fifty-State Guide (2019-present), each of which is published annually by CCH Incorporated; managing editors Mort F. Daller and Nicholas Daller.

 Published cases: Stephen v.
 Ford Motor Co.
 (2005) 134 Cal.
 App.
 4th 1363